 “You’re not the only one you have to live with.
 I am here too.
 I want to live with you too,” the real person will be brave enough to say back to you.

 Wait for those moments.
 They are so precious.
 Even when they are gone, they leave behind the most important gift: you.
 They help you believe in yourself.
 They let you be yourself.
 They make you, you.
 Don’t keep yourself from living them again and again, even if they look nothing like the last one, and the one before.

 Fiction looks like scratching the surface without anyone knowing what hides beneath.
 It’s clean, private and intriguing.
 This feels more like twisting a knife inside a bleeding wound and making you watch.
 But the beauty of it lies in the fact that it is honest, raw and, if you listen closely, you may find it has healing powers.

 Not every story I find myself in is mine to tell, and this is a challenging aspect of writing about a life.
 There are things I cannot confess, wrapped up in others too tightly to be untangled – but even writing around them this carefully frees me.
 The sooner you deal, the sooner you’ll heal, right?
 I’d better be right.

-In my experience, storytellers are some of the most sensitive, intelligent, emotive and intentional in the world.
-But people with such emotional strength require twice as much fuel (/love) to fill their tanks, and can be the hardest to love.
+Storytellers are some of the most sensitive, intelligent, emotive and intentional people in the world.
+But people with such emotional strength require twice as much fuel to fill their tanks, and can be the hardest to love.
 Being one fills me up with pride regardless.
 Telling my stories is a very particular type of kindness that I can and I want to extend to myself and to others.

 The vulnerability paradox says that vulnerability is the first thing I look for in you, and the last thing I want you to see in me.
 But to that I finally say that, if I learn so much from what other writers share, I too will gladly lay it all out for other readers.
 No names, though.
 And no pictures.
 Not unless they’re really, really blurry.